 Five minutes later the scene is completely erased and the corner is clear again.
 This is the ebb and flow of my neighborhood in Istanbul.

-My 2 weeks staying in Galata is being spent as a visitor – not a tourist thanks to my little neighborhood apartment.
+My 2 weeks staying in Galata are being spent as a visitor – not a tourist thanks to my little neighborhood apartment.

-View video of my studio apartment and view outside the window.
+View the video of my studio apartment and the view outside the window.

 Disclosure: I was a guest of Wimdu.co.uk during my stay in Istanbul.
 However, all of the opinions expressed here are my own.